caleblevy/funcstructs/coding-style.md

             python2 funcstructs/test_runner.py
             python3 funcstructs/test_runner.py

-    * The module **six** is not allowed; dependencies should be minimized

-- All classes are explicitly new style, or inherit from new style classes:
+- All classes are new style, either implicitly or explicitly:

     **Good**